-- On behalf of the Chairperson of the AU Commission, H.E.
+- 5. On behalf of the Chairperson of the AU Commission, H.E.
 Dr. Jean Ping, Mr. Erastus Mwencha, Deputy Chairperson of the AUC, welcomed Ministers and their delegates to the Conference.
 He thanked His Excellency President Mwai Kibaki, the Government and the People of Kenya for accepting to host the Conference.
 He stated that the recovery from the financial and economic crises is slow and most of Africa's economies have been adversely affected by the global recession, despite the initial optimism that the global financial system would have few spillover effects on the continent. - 6.
 He said that the mechanisms through which the crisis affected Africa included a contraction in global trade and a related collapse in primary commodity exports, on which many countries are dependent.
 Additionally, foreign investment, overseas development assistance (ODA) and migrant worker remittances decreased significantly.
-He, therefore, noted that issues of sovereignty and financing and many others, as applied to the continent, require urgent solutions; if we are to accelerate Africa's integration agenda.
+He, therefore noted that issues of financing integration requires an urgent solution; if we are to accelerate Africa's integration agenda.
 He pointed out that financial self-sufficiency is key to sustaining the integration process.
 In this regard, he commended ECOWAS and ECCAS for identifying innovative sources of financing for their integration activities and programmes.
 He emphasized the need to implement and adhere to agreed actions, to garner sufficient political will to make bold decisions on pertinent issues of self-sufficiency in financing.